Cypress wood has been used for thousands of years in shipbuilding, so it is well-known for its water-resistance properties.

 Sealing Your Cypress Wood Structures for Natural Finish

-When using outdoors (for benches) also keep in mind not to place the sealed wood on soil because that promotes rotting.
+When using outdoors (for benches, tables, or chairs), also keep in mind not to place the sealed wood on soil because that promotes rotting.

-Overall, Cypress wood material is an excellent choice provided you do not mind the extra expense and maintenance it needs for upkeeping its natural beauty and strength.
+Overall, Cypress wood material is an excellent choice, provided you do not mind the extra expense and maintenance it needs to upkeep its natural beauty and strength.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.